qhngo/alexngo_scb_assignment3/Readme.md

-6. To execute the source code, one can run each mentioned file on PyCharm Community Edition, or run on command-line interface using "python [filename].py" (python.exe should be registered on system path though).
+6. To execute the source code, one can run each mentioned file on PyCharm Community Edition, or run on command-line interface using "python [filename].py" (python.exe should be registered in system path though).

    Output will look like this (last few lines):
     -0.1690074067381597